DeltaDeno: Zero-Shot Anomaly Generation via Delta-Denoising Attribution: Related Work

 \subsection{Anomaly Generation}

 Anomaly generation provides synthetic abnormal samples for training, evaluation, and stress testing of anomaly detection systems.
 Early practical approaches rely on cut-paste composition, such as DRAEM, which transfers defect patches onto normal images but often suffers from lighting and material inconsistency~\cite{draem}.
 GAN-based AG~\cite{dfmgan,defectgan} improves texture realism and diversity through adversarial learning, while diffusion-based backbones further enhance fidelity and controllability by introducing masks, boxes, or text prompts to guide synthesis.
 A common trend is FSAG~\cite{anomalydiffusion,seas,dual}, which fine-tunes a pretrained generator on a small set of real anomalies and pixel masks to expand training data.
 Although FSAG produces detailed and category-specific defects, it depends on scarce annotations and tends to overfit to class priors, limiting cross-domain generalization.
 To remove this dependence, ZSAG leverages the intrinsic guidance of pretrained diffusion models and text prompts.
-Recent ZSAG methods, such as AnomalyAny~\cite{anomalyany}, broaden category coverage but often yield coarse attention-derived masks and require slow iterative inference.
-In contrast, we aggregate step-wise denoising discrepancies between normal and anomaly prompts to directly attribute semantic divergence, enabling train-free, high-quality local anomaly generation with matched mask.
+Recent ZSAG methods, such as AnomalyAny~\cite{anomalyany} and AnoStyler~\cite{anostyler}, broaden category coverage, yet still face limitations in generation realism and mask precision to varying degrees.
+In contrast, we aggregate step-wise denoising discrepancies between normal and anomaly prompts to directly attribute semantic divergence, enabling training-free, high-quality local anomaly generation with matched mask.